gladstoneai/POWERplay/README.md

   viz.plot_policy_sample(policy_graph, reward_function, discount_rate)
   ```

-Note that if you're investigating a single-agent run, this will plot the optimal policy of the single agent; but if you're investigating a multiagent run, this will plot the optimal policy for **Agent A**.
+Note that if you're investigating a single-agent run, this will plot the optimal policy of the single agent; but if you're investigating a multiagent run, this will plot the optimal policy for **Agent H**.
 (The Agent B policy in multiagent is already given, so you can feed that into `viz.plot_mdp_or_policy()` directly.)